nf-core/variantbenchmarking/docs/usage.md

 - `somatic_sv`
   - A profile with a complete configuration for somatic analysis with structural variant type of data
   - Includes links to test data so needs no other parameters
+- `somatic_small`
+  - A profile with a complete configuration for somatic analysis with small variant type of data
+  - Includes links to test data so needs no other parameters
 - `somatic_snv`
   - A profile with a complete configuration for somatic analysis with snv variant type of data
   - Includes links to test data so needs no other parameters